isabella232/win32-pr.es-es/desktop-src/Controls/lvm-mapindextoid.md

 ---
 # <a name="lvm_mapindextoid-message"></a>Mensaje \_ MAPINDEXTOID de LVM

-Mapas índice de un elemento a un identificador único.
+Mapas el índice de un elemento a un identificador único.

 ## <a name="parameters"></a>Parámetros